earlephilhower/arduino-littlefs-upload/README.md

 MIT licensed, see LICENSE.md

-LittleFS uploader compatible with Arduino IDE 2.2.1 or higher.
+LittleFS uploader and builder compatible with Arduino IDE 2.2.1 or higher.
 For use with the [Raspberry Pi Pico RP2040 Arduino core `arduino-pico`](https://github.com/earlephilhower/arduino-pico), the community [ESP8266 Arduino core](https://github.com/esp8266/Arduino) and the community [ESP32 Arduino core](https://github.com/espressif/arduino-esp32).

-## Usage
+## Usage, uploading a filesystem to the device

 `[Ctrl]` + `[Shift]` + `[P]`, then "`Upload LittleFS to Pico/ESP8266/ESP32`".

 On macOS, press `[⌘]` + `[Shift]` + `[P]` to open the Command Palette in the Arduino IDE, then "`Upload LittleFS to Pico/ESP8266/ESP32`".

+## Usage, building (but not uploading) a filesystem to the device

+For most users this is not ever needed, but it can be useful if you are distributing filesystem updates to many devices without needing the IDE.
+The created filesystem image will be stored in the sketch directory as `mklittlefs.bin`, shown in the command output.

+`[Ctrl]` + `[Shift]` + `[P]`, then "`Build LittleFS image in sketch directory`"

+On macOS, press `[⌘]` + `[Shift]` + `[P]` to open the Command Palette in the Arduino IDE, then "`Build LittleFS image in sketch directory`"

 ## Glitches